 Bramley’s Seedling is a large apple, green with red streaks, firm, and coarse-textured.
 The yellow-white flesh has hints of light green streaks.
 It is a favorite among cider makers due to its juicy combination of sweet and acid.
-As with a few other apple varieties, the skin of Bramleys becomes naturally greasy the longer it is stored, and they keep well.
+As with a few other apple varieties, the skin of Bramleys becomes naturally greasy the longer it is stored to help it retain moisture, and as a result it keeps well.
 Bramley’s harvest period is from October through early November.

 Harvest: Late Season

-Bramley’s Seedling grew and was discovered in Nottinghamshire, England by chance in the beginning of the 1800s.
+Bramley’s Seedling was discovered in Nottinghamshire, England, by chance in the beginning of the 1800s.
 The name Bramley is derived from a later owner of the Nottinghamshire property where the first tree grew.
 It continues to be a favorite baking apple in England.